cz-maria/Pawel_the_Mage/README.md

 ## Getting Started

-All instructions about the game are contained in the file INSTRUCTIONS.txt
+All instructions about the game are contained in the file Instructions.txt

 ### Prerequisites